 - 10 things I learned from 30 days intermittent fasting

-The human body converts ingested carbohydrates to GLUCOSE, which is a specific sugar molecule used as energy in the bloodstream.
+The human body converts ingested carbohydrates to GLUCOSE, which is a simple sugar molecule used as energy in the bloodstream.
 There are there are two types of sugars: simple sugars (monosaccharides) and compound sugars (disaccharides).
 Oligosaccharides are short-chain carbohydrates containing 3-9 monosaccharide units.
 Polysaccharides are long chains of monosaccharides are often longer than 10 monosaccharide units and can either occur naturally or be manufactured for use as food additives.

 - Fructose: occurs naturally in fruits, some root vegetables, cane sugar and honey and is the sweetest of the sugars.
 It is known as fruit sugar and is one of the components of sucrose.
 It is used as a high-fructose syrup, which is manufactured from hydrolyzed corn starch that has been processed to yield corn syrup, with enzymes then added to convert part of the glucose into fructose.
 Agave Syrup is another high-fructose sweetener commonly added to foods.